mighty-gerbils/gerbil-libp2p/README.md

 ## Copyright and License

 © 2024 The Mighty Gerbils Contributors;
-distributed with the Gerbil Liecense, dual Apache-2.0 and LGPL v2.1.
+distributed with the Gerbil License, dual Apache-2.0 and LGPL v2.1.